makerdao/community/governance-exercises/VoteWizard_poll_exercise_01/README.md

 1. **Review proposal:** Initially, I would review Alice's proposal thoroughly to understand the implications and nuances.

 2. **Communicate questions or concerns:** I would then engage in a dialogue with Alice and Faraz to clarify any outstanding questions or details that might be ambiguous.
-However, in this case, everything was clear with the exeption of the term "Debt Increase Cooldown" that I assume is referring to "Ceiling Increase Cooldown".
+However, in this case, everything was clear with except for the term "Debt Increase Cooldown" which I assume is referring to "Ceiling Increase Cooldown".
 It's also noteworthy that the term 'DAI deposit rate' appears to align closely with the 'Supply Rate' concept from the DAI Interest Rate Strategy smart contract (DaiJugInterestRateStrategy.sol).
-For the purposes of this exercise, this assumption will be upheld.
+For this exercise, this assumption will be upheld.

 3. **Consideration of Governance Cycle (MIP16 vs MIP51):** As part of this process, I would evaluate whether the proposal should be integrated into the Weekly Governance Cycle (as per MIP16) or the Monthly Governance Cycle (as per MIP51).
-Given the nature and urgency of this particular proposal, I would opt for the inclusion in the Weekly Governance Cycle beginning on Monday, July 24th.
+Given the nature and urgency of this particular proposal, I would opt for inclusion in the Weekly Governance Cycle beginning on Monday, July 24th.
 This decision ensures timely action while recognizing that not every decision requires awaiting the Monthly Governance Cycle, which is primarily used for introducing MIP subproposals into the Maker Protocol.

 4. **Poll Template Identification:** Next, I would identify the most suitable template to construct this poll.
 In this situation, there are two relevant templates: 'Adjust $protocol_name D3M Parameters - $date_MONTH_DD,_YYYY.md' and 'Onboard $token to Spark Protocol - $date_MONTH_DD,_YYYY.md'.